lenis2000/homepage/_posts/blog/2017-06-04-latexindent.md

 ### sections/subsection indentation

-Here is a cool feature which allows to indent all text within section or subsection etc; it is turned off for now but I can consider using it:
+Here is a cool feature which allows to indent all text within section or subsection etc; it is turned off for now but I can consider using it.
+If I want to turn it on then set `indentAfterThisHeading:` to `1` (and not an integer because it's a true-false config).

 {%highlight yaml linenos%}
 # if you want to add indentation after